Rhubarb Crumble Ice Cream

 Following the manufacturer's instructions, slowly pour the vanilla ice cream base into the ice cream maker and churn until done.
 Tip: for most ice cream makers, you'll need to get it running BEFORE you pour in the ice cream base so it doesn't immediately freeze on contact instead of churning.

-Repeat with the remaining crumble and puree.
+Repeat with the remaining crumble and rhubarb.

 Storing